The Balcony (film): Plot

 Shelley Winters plays the madam of a brothel where customers play out their erotic fantasies, oblivious to a revolution that is sweeping the country.
 When her old friend, the chief of police (Peter Falk), asks her to impersonate the missing queen in order to reassure the people and halt the revolution, she offers instead that three of her customers play the general, bishop and chief justice, all of whom have died in the revolution.

 Cast

 Reception

 Shortly after its release, the film was negatively reviewed by The New York Times' critic Bosley Crowther, but favorably reviewed in Variety: "With Jean Genet's apparent approval, Joe Strick and Ben Maddow have eliminated the play's obscene language (though it's still plenty rough) and clarified some of its obscurations.
 The result is a tough, vivid and dispassionate fantasy."

 Following the release of the DVD in 2000, Karl Wareham also reviewed the film favorably: "The Balcony is recommended for those who like an enigma of a film, one that tugs at your subconscious long after the titles fade.
 It’s a film that reaches to the very heart of why our society works in the way it does, and presents unrelenting questions and dilemmas."

+Ben Madow said "it's not a very good film, though it has some interesting passages in it.
+And it really exploited this idea of making this whorehouse a soundstage.
+I didn't know it at the time, but Strick had pledged his entire worth in order to get the bank loan to make the film.
+He never told anybody.
+So he was in a panic.
+It showed."